Tuesday, June 5, 2012

 When Noah’s Ark was riding high, upon the oceans tide.

-Corroding wood just scarping by, to hold the pairs inside.
+Corroding wood just scraping by, to hold the pairs inside.

 The doves sat in their little cage, their isolated throne.